Primal Fear (band): History

 On 11 August 2014, drummer Randy Black parted ways with the band due to "irreconcilable differences" between him and Ralf Scheepers.
 His last appearance was at the Summer Breeze festival in Germany.
 His departure became effective on 16 August.
 On 13 June 2015, the band announced that former U.D.O. drummer Francesco Jovino would replace him along with returning guitarist Tom Naumann.

 On 22 January 2016, the band released their eleventh studio album Rulebreaker.

 In November 2017, Primal Fear entered the studio to begin work on their twelfth album Apocalypse, which was released 10 August 2018.

 On 3 April 2020, Primal Fear announced the title of their thirteenth studio album Metal Commando, along with a release date of 17 July 2020.
 A single titled "Along Came the Devil", in support of the upcoming album was released on 15 May 2020.
 On 9 April 2021, Primal Fear released an EP titled I Will Be Gone, featuring Tarja Turunen.

-On 23 August 2024, it was announced that guitarists Alex Beyrodt and Tom Naumann, drummer Michael Ehré, and touring bassist Alex Jansen had all departed the band.
+On 23 August 2024, it was announced that the band parted ways with guitarist Alex Beyrodt.
+Tom Naumann and drummer Michael Ehré left the band after the decision to continue without Beyrodt.
 Five days later, the band announced Thalìa Bellazecca as their new guitarist.
 On 31 August, the band announced André Hilgers as their new drummer.

-Musical style

-The primary genre associated with Primal Fear is power metal, though some elements of traditional heavy metal, thrash metal, speed metal, and 1970s European hard rock are often included in the music.

-Mainstream success

-Primal Fear had their highest success, and most chart entries with their 2012 release, Unbreakable.
-The album landed on 20 January 2012 with chart entries in Germany (No. 31), Sweden (No. 48), Finland (No. 50), Japan (No. 27), Austria (No. 74), Switzerland (No. 51) and the Netherlands (Top 200), and for the first time in the band's history, they showed up on the US Billboard Heatseekers chart, landing at No. 44.
+On 5 September 2025, the band released their fifteenth album Domination via Reigning Phoenix Music.
+It will be followed by their upcoming sixteenth album Shadowriders, scheduled for release on 23 April 2027.